trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 **Saved Reports & Filters**
 <br>
-A base report can be saved with a relative timeframe, optional Filters, custom names, and rolled up widget viz.
-Rather than spending time grouping and organizing a large table view each time you open Roadmap for a particular task - Saved Reports allows a single setup and return.
+A base report can be saved with a relative timeframe, optional filters, a custom name, and is collapsed into a small card.
+Rather than spending time organizing a large table view each time you open Roadmap for a particular task - Saved Reports allows a single setup that can be returned to.
 {: .measure-wide .mt0 .mb5 }

 <img ix-path="trevorcarr-dot-info-roadmapreporter8.png"